 Fresh Cornish Seafood

-Cornwall has a large coastline packed with delicious seafood to be enjoyed.
-Traditional seaside fish and chips can reach a whole new dimension with fresh fish caught only hours before.
-Crab, Shellfish and Lobster can be found, when you are out and about.
+Cornwall has a large coastline packed with delicious seafood.
+Traditional seaside fish and chips can reach a whole new dimension when it is made with fresh fish caught only hours before.
+Crab, Shellfish and Lobster can be found when you are out and about.
 There are excellent seafood restaurants dotted across the county.